 Joints and Finishing Touches

-After you selected your stone, grout color, and technique, there's one more variable to consider before you start your installation.
+After you've selected your stone, grout color, and technique, there's one more variable to consider before you start your installation.
 Your finishing technique.
 This describes how you will finish the grout after you fill the grout joints.
 For example, if you selected a standard grout technique, you will fill the grout joints to a point below the face of the stones.
 Next, you will wait for the grout to be "thumbprint" dry, meaning that you can press your thumb into the grout and leave a clean thumbprint.
 At this point, you have one more decision to make about the finishing touches.
 The most common technique for a standard grout installation would be to strike the grout joint with a pointing tool to uniformly spread the grout into the joint.
 This completes your standard grout installation.

 If you want the best possible results, Eldorado Stone recommends ordering samples of the stones you are considering and doing some test grouting before committing to anything.
 This way, you can have a better idea of how you’ll need to grout and how the finished product will look.